cocos/cocos-docs/en/editor/assets/extension.md

-# Extending the Inspector Panel
+# Extending the Assets Panel

 ## Extending the Right-Click Menu